 The picture below shows the situation.

-Result 2.
-Second possibility—the left pan goes down:
+Result 2 of 12 balls puzzle: Second possibility—the left pan goes down:

 Conclusion: All 8 balls are suspect.
 Specifically,